-Read on to learn all about what to pack for your upcoming Hawaiian adventure, but be sure to save some room in your bag because you’ll most certainly want to shop!
+Read on to learn all about what to pack for your upcoming Hawaiian holiday, but be sure to save some room in your bag because you’ll most certainly want to shop!

-Hawaii is made up of 8 major islands; Hawai’i (also known as “Big Island”), Maui, O’ahu, Kaua’i, Moloka’i, Lana’i, Ni’ihau, and Kaho’olaw.
+Hawaii is made up of eight major islands – Hawai’i (also known as “Big Island”), Maui, O’ahu, Kaua’i, Moloka’i, Lana’i, Ni’ihau, and Kaho’olaw.
 The most popular islands to visit are Big Island, Maui, Oahu, and Kauai.
 Ni’ihau has a crazy story – worth reading about but you can only visit if you arrange a helicopter tour.

 There are only minor changes in the temperature in Hawaii throughout the year.
 There are only really two seasons; summer is from May to October and winter is from November to April.
 Rain is quite common during the winter months but it is fairly easy to drive somewhere else on the island and find sunshine as the rain is localized.

-Average summer temperatures are around 85° F and winter temperatures are around 78° F. You will probably find that evenings in the winter are cool so if you visit during that time you may want to bring a sweater.
+Average summer temperatures are around 85° F and winter temperatures are around 78° F. You will probably find evenings in the winter are cool so if you visit during that time, you may want to bring a sweater.

-Average water temperature near the shore in Hawaii is 74° F which makes it an ideal place to swim and surf.
-The waves on many north shore beaches can be quite large in the winter which is also when you’ll see surf competitions at some of the famous surf breaks.
+The average water temperature near the shore in Hawaii is 74° F which makes it an ideal place to swim and surf.
+The waves on many North Shore beaches can be quite large in the winter which is also when you’ll see surf competitions at some of the famous surf breaks.

 If you do visit during the rainy season, be sure to pack: